 The Barracuda Embedded Web Server is ideal for devices that cannot use the Barracuda Application Server because of limited memory.
-The Barracuda Embedded Web Server and its authenticator logic is roughly 200Kbytes and requires roughly 60Kbytes of RAM.
+The Barracuda Embedded Web Server is roughly 200Kbytes and requires roughly 60Kbytes of RAM.
 We recommend using the Barracuda Application Server and the integrated Lua Server Pages plug-in unless you are working with extremely limited memory.
 See C Server Pages for details.